osburn-sharp/jeckyl/README.md

 ## Author and Contact

-I am Robert Sharp and you can contat me on [GitHub](http://github.com/osburn-sharp)
+I am Robert Sharp and you can contact me on [GitHub](http://github.com/osburn-sharp)

 ## Copyright and Licence